Endpoints

 string

-required, unless url
+required, unless url is given

-option is used to set the url path under which the Trust Marked Entities Listing Endpoint is available.
+The path option is used to set the url path under which the Trust Marked Entities Listing Endpoint is available.

-is not set the full external url will be <entity_id><path>
+Unless url is not set the full external url will be <entity_id><path>.

-is not set, LightHouse will not provide a Trust Marked Entities Listing Endpoint.
+If path is not set, LightHouse will not provide a Trust Marked Entities Listing Endpoint.
 To include an external

-Trust Marked Entities Listing Endpoint in the Federation Metadata in the Entity Configuration set url
+Trust Marked Entities Listing Endpoint in the Federation Metadata in the Entity Configuration set url.

 uri optional

-option is used to set the external url of the Trust Marked Entities Listing Endpoint that is published in the
+The url option is used to set the external url of the Trust Marked Entities Listing Endpoint that is published in the

 Federation Metadata in the Entity Configuration.
 This option is usually not set.
 There are two cases where it might be set: